A. #1. You have OISRA liability insurance and accident insurance coverage at any OISRA sanctioned event.

 Q. #12.
-I am participating in an OISRA event as a temporary member school skier or coach.
+I am participating in an OISRA event as guest coach or guest skier.
 What kind of insurance coverage does OISRA provide for me?

 A. #12.
-When you register online as a Temporary Skier or Temporary Coach you have the same liability and accident insurance coverage as listed in Q #1 for OISRA skiers, but this coverage is only for the duration of the OISRA activity you attend.
+When you register online as a Guest Coach or Guest Skier you have the same liability and accident insurance coverage as listed in Q #1 for OISRA skiers, but this coverage is only for the duration of the OISRA activity you attend.
 You are allowed to be a Guest Coach/Guest Skier for no more than 4 days per season.

 Q, #13.
 As a coach, I want to take my racers to a summer training camp.
 Will OISRA insurance cover these activities?

 A. #13 No, summer camps fall outside of the term of the OISRA insurance.
 (See Q #8.)